IoT security device

 Internet of Things (IoT) security devices are electronic tools connected via Internet to a common network and are used to provide security measures.
 These devices can be controlled remotely through a mobile application, web-based interface or any proprietary installed software, and they often have capabilities such as remote video monitoring, intrusion detection, automatic alerts, and smart automation features.
 IoT security devices form an integral part of the smart ecosystem, which is characterized by the interconnectivity of various appliances and devices through the Internet.

 History

 The concept of IoT security devices began to gain traction in the early 2010s with the advent of smart technology.
 The initial devices were primarily focused on remote surveillance that would allow monitoring of the properties remotely using webcams and similar devices.
 As technology advanced, these systems began to incorporate a wider range of features, such as intrusion detection and automatic alerts.

-The rise of smart automation and the proliferation of IoT devices in the mid-2010s further accelerated the growth of IoT security devices.
-As of 2021, the market for IoT security devices is expected to continue its rapid expansion due to increasing consumer awareness about security and the continuing development of IoT technology.
+The rise of smart automation and the proliferation of IoT devices in the mid-2010s led to significant growth in the adoption of IoT security devices by 2021, reflecting increasing consumer interest in smart home technologies.